-When a contingency originates from the U.S. government's involvement in a treaty or other international agreement, the responsible reporting entity must establish a contingent liability, and include a required note disclosure to its financial statements, or both in accordance with guidance in SFFAS No. 5.
-Refer to Note 19-Commitments for additional information concerning commitments related to treaties and other international agreements.
+When a contingency originates from the U.S. government's involvement in a treaty or other international agreement, the responsible reporting entity must establish a contingent liability or include a required note disclosure to its financial statements in accordance with guidance in SFFAS No. 5.
+Refer to Note 21-Commitments for additional information concerning commitments related to treaties and other international agreements.